Abu-Alamin/Customer-Data-Processing/README.md

 # Customer-Data-Processing

-##Context
+## Context
-This assignment is designed to evaluate your ability to read and write file formats of common types used in Data Science, and to manipulate complex data into different representations.
+This project is designed to evaluate the ability to read and write file formats of common types used in Data Science, and to manipulate complex data into different representations.
 The tasks provided here are indicative of Data Pre-processing workloads which are common to all Data Science projects.
-The techniques learned and evaluated in this module will prepare you for further theoretical and applied topics later on in the programme, where you will further develop your skills.
+The techniques learned and evaluated in this module will prepare for further theoretical and applied topics later on in the programme, where you will further develop your skills.
 This assignment makes use of an extensive collection of mocked data.
 These have been generated with some resemblance to real world values and distributions, including some relations between data elements.
 Whilst teaching, both asynchronous and synchronous, stops for this module by Teaching Week 4, ad-hoc support will be available until submission of the assignment on the MS Teams site.

-##Background
+## Background
 You have been given a collection of data from a company wishing to process its customer records for business purposes (acw_user_data.csv).
 The existing systems in-place at the company only export to a CSV file, and this is not in an appropriate format for analysis.
 You have been given the task of preparing this data for further analyses by your colleagues within the company, including representation changes, filtering, and deriving some new attributes / metrics for them.
 These data include attributes such as first name, second name, credit card number, marital status, and even contains data on the customer’s car.
 The number of records provided is significant, and therefore it is expected that solutions are robust to varying types of data, and varying values, offering a programmatic solution.

-##Tasks
+## Tasks

-##Data Processing (70%)
+### Data Processing

 Using standard python (No pandas / seaborn) with default libraries (os, sys, time, json, csv) you have been given the following tasks: